Minnesota

 As part of the American frontier, Minnesota attracted settlers and homesteaders from across the country.
 Its growth was initially based on timber, agriculture, and railroad construction.
 Into the early 20th century, European immigrants arrived in significant numbers, particularly from Scandinavia, Germany, and Central Europe.
 Many were linked to the failed revolutions of 1848, which partly influenced the state's development as a center of labor and social activism.
 Minnesota's rapid industrialization and urbanization precipitated major social, economic, and political changes in the late 19th and early 20th centuries; the state was at the forefront of labor rights, women's suffrage, and political reform.
 Consequently, Minnesota is relatively unique among Midwestern states in being a reliable base for the Democratic Party, having voted for every Democratic presidential nominee since 1976, longer than any other U.S. state.

 Since the late 20th century, Minnesota's economy has diversified away from traditional industries such as agriculture and resource extraction to services, finance, and health care.
 Minnesota ranks highly among national averages in terms of life expectancy, healthcare standards, and education, and above average in income per capita.
 Minnesota is home to 11 federally recognized Native American reservations (seven Ojibwe, four Dakota), and its culture, demographics, and religious landscape reflect Scandinavian and German influence.
 This heritage continues to affect the state's racial demographics, making it one of the country's least diverse states, but in recent decades, Minnesota has become more multicultural, due to both larger domestic migration and immigration from Latin America, Asia, the Horn of Africa, and the Middle East.
-The state has the nation's largest population of Somali Americans and second-largest Hmong community.
+The state has the nation's largest population of Somali Americans and the second-largest Hmong community.

 Etymology

-The word Minnesota comes from the Dakota name for the Minnesota River, which got its name from one of two words in Dakota: "mní sóta", which means "clear blue water", or "Mníssota", which means "cloudy water".
-Early explorers interpreted the Dakota name for the Minnesota River in different ways, and four spellings of the state's name were considered before settling on "Minnesota" in 1849, when the Territory of Minnesota was formed.
+The word Minnesota comes from the Dakota name for the Minnesota River, which got its name from one of two words in Dakota: mní sóta, which means "clear blue water", or Mníssota, which means "cloudy water".
+Early explorers interpreted the Dakota name for the Minnesota River in various ways, and four spellings of the state's name were considered before "Minnesota" was established in 1849, when the Territory of Minnesota was formed.
 Dakota people demonstrated the name to early settlers by dropping milk into water and calling it mní sóta.

 Many places in the state have similar Dakota names, such as Minnehaha Falls ("curling water" or waterfall), Minneiska ("white water"), Minneota ("much water"), Minnetonka ("big water"), Minnetrista ("crooked water"), and Minneapolis, a hybrid word combining Dakota mní ("water") and -polis (Greek for "city").
 The state seal features the phrase Mni Sóta Makoce ("the land where the water reflects the skies"), the Dakota name for the larger region.